mikprin/md5_calc_api/README.md

 * `mkdir logs` Folder for logging.
 Can be altered in docker-compose.yml
 * Connection between celery worker results in Postgress and task ID for API database are not related.
 That ban be fixed easily to enable quicker result search time.
 However I'm afraid I don't have time to do it right now.
+* Proper catch for out of range ID requests